 The variety in the types of bank accounts that are available today is limitless.
 Careful consideration needs to be given to what suits your individual circumstances so that your annual bank fee cost is $0.

-Let’s start with ATM fees and non bank ATM fees, there are accounts around that allow you to use most of the major Australian bank ATM facilities with no ATM fee at all.
-Another fee that shouldn’t be paid is the excess ATM transaction fee, (ie you are only allowed 10 eftpos transactions a month).
-The simple answer here is take larger amounts less frequently.
+Let’s start with ATM fees and non-bank ATM fees, there are accounts around that allow you to use most of the major Australian bank ATM facilities with no ATM fee at all.
+Another fee that shouldn’t be paid is the excess ATM transaction fee, (ie you are only allowed 10 EFTPOS transactions a month).
+The simple answer here is to take larger amounts less frequently.

 Review the total amount of bank fees you pay in a year and see where you can save.
 Are you paying too much?

 This article contains general advice only, which has been prepared without taking into account the objectives, financial situation or needs of any person.
 You should, therefore, consider the appropriateness of the information in light of your own objectives, financial situation or needs and read all relevant Product Disclosure Statements before acting on the information.
 Whilst every care has been taken to ensure the accuracy of the material, Paradigm Strategic Planning or Sentry Advice Pty Ltd will not bear responsibility or liability for any action taken by any person, persons or organisation on the purported basis of information contained herein.
 Without limiting the generality of the foregoing, no person, persons or organisation should invest monies or take action on reliance of the material contained herein but instead should satisfy themselves independently of the appropriateness of such action.

 Paradigm Strategic Planning Pty Ltd is an Authorised Representative of Sentry Advice Pty Ltd AFSL 227748